 Do you want an attorney who writes a will on Monday, represents a plaintiff in a car accident case on Tuesday, appears at an immigration hearing on Wednesday, represents a client for a speeding ticket on Thursday, to represent you, when your liberty is at stake, on Friday?

 Select an attorney or law firm that practices exclusively criminal law.
-Whether or not you choose to retain Broden and Mickelsen, we strongly recommend hiring an attorney whose practice is almost entirely dedicated to criminal defense.
+Whether or not you choose to retain Broden & Mickelsen, we strongly recommend hiring an attorney whose practice is almost entirely dedicated to criminal defense.
 Criminal defense is a highly specialized field of law and it is very difficult for an attorney who practices in several areas of the law to have the knowledge necessary to provide the right type of representation to clients.
 A criminal offense is a serious matter; defendants deserve an expert with full knowledge of the law, other cases, and guidelines.

 Review the website of any attorney that you are contemplating hiring to determine how much of his or her practice is dedicated to criminal defense.

-At Broden and Mickelsen, all partners practice exclusively criminal defense.
-In addition, both Clint Broden and Mick Mickelsen are members of the National Association of Criminal Defense Lawyers and the Texas Criminal Defense Lawyers’ Association.
+At Broden and Mickelsen, both partners practice exclusively criminal defense.
+In addition, both Clint Broden and Mick Mickelsen are lifetime members of the National Association of Criminal Defense Lawyers and member of the Texas Criminal Defense Lawyers’ Association.
 Clint Broden also serves on the Board of Directors of the Texas Criminal Defense Lawyer’s Association.
 Membership in these organizations represent a commitment to the practice of criminal law and you should be extremely wary of hiring a lawyer that is not a member of both of these organizations.

 2. Texas Board Certified?